 - Leave jewelry, valuables, cash and weapons at home.
-Avoid wearing makeup or lotion before your procedure. - If your procedure requires the use of chlorhexidine cloths (HCG), remember not shower the morning of your surgery.
+Avoid wearing makeup or lotion before your procedure. - If you are using chlorhexidine cloths, do not shower the morning of your surgery.

 Bring the following with you:

 Copy of advance directives, which you must print from